 A picture is worth a thousand words.
 So is the look of your cat.
 Pay attention to some signs of possible depression in your cat.

 - Vocal clues or changes in vocalization: Your cat may meow more or less than usual.
 These are very audible indications that your cat may be unhappy.
 These unhappy noises are usually low-pitched, mournful yowls.
-Purrs do not always indicate happiness and an unhappy kitty might also purr more as a way to comfort themselves as well.
+Purrs do not always indicate happiness, and an unhappy kitty might purr more as a way to comfort themselves, as well.
 Other cats that are normally vocal may become quiet, while quiet cats can turn up the volume.

-- Body language: Sometimes your cat’s body language can clue you in on their unhappiness and there are many eye, ear, fur, and body positions that can indicate this.
-Ears held back, tail tucked, hair standing on end, and other body signs are all forms of silent communication that your cat may be sad.
+- Body language: Sometimes your cat’s body language can clue you in on their unhappiness, and there are many eye, ear, fur, and body positions that can indicate this.
+Ears held back, tail tucked, hair standing on end, and other body signs are all forms of silent communication that your cat may be unhappy.

 - Aggression or fear: Sad cats tend to be more reactive and act out with aggression or fearfulness.
 If you notice behavior changes that result in your cat being scared or abnormally aggressive then they may be sad.

-- Clingy or hiding or changes in personality: A sad cat may lose interest in the activities that used to engage him, become reclusive, and hide.
-More quiet cats can become clingy or demanding and the fear of strangers that all cats seem to share can become heightened when a cat is sad.
+- Clingy or hiding or changes in personality: A sad cat may lose interest in the activities that used to engage it, become reclusive, and hide.
+Naturally quiet cats can become clingy or demanding, and the fear of strangers that many cats seem to share can become heightened when a cat is sad.

-- Excessive sleep: Cats normally sleep a lot but sad or depressed cats sleep even more.
-If there have been changes in the location of a favorite nap spot this can also indicate sadness.
+- Excessive sleep: Cats normally sleep a lot, but sad or depressed cats sleep even more.
+If there have been changes in the location of a favorite nap spot this can also indicate sadness, especially if the new spot is hidden or out-of-the-way.

 - Not eating or change in appetite: If your cat has stopped eating or you've noted a sudden change in appetite, it may be unhappy about something.
 Sad cats may snub foods they previously enjoyed and may even lose interest in their favorite treats.